 After successfully running his upscale steakhouse in Hong Kong, Monte Carlo, Mexico City, and Budapest, restaurateur Riccardo Giraudi continues his quest for world domination by bringing an outpost of Beefbar to the well-heeled types of DIFC.
 It claims to cater to “discerning carnivores”, and that’s putting it mildly – even the street-food range of sliders, shawarma, crispy tacos, and quesadillas feature certified Kobe beef.
 Yes, the menu lists the likes of sea bass ceviche and a signature kale salad, but you’ll want to head straight for what Beefbar does best: prime cuts.

 The choices – while accompanied by a hefty price tag – are certainly impressive and include ‘Black Market’ Angus beef and ‘Wagyu WX’ by Rangers Valley, F1 Wagyu Cross, and certified Kobe ranking at A5 from the Tajima province of Japan.
 Along those lines, there’s also milk-fed veal tenderloin from Holland and grass-fed lamb from Spain, and a whopping 11 different types of mashed potatoes to round off your main.
-Admittedly, the interiors feel as ‘macho’ as the menu (think: leather seating, black marble, an indoor smoking section, and Italian waiters dressed to the nines), but you may just welcome the change in pace as none of it feels gimmicky.
+Admittedly, the interiors feel as ‘macho’ as the menu (read: leather seating, black marble, and an indoor smoking section), but you may just welcome the change in pace as none of it feels gimmicky.
 Arguably, the restaurant’s most memorable feature is as graphic and gory as it is downright Instagrammable: a larger-than-life display of raw meat that greets diners upon arrival.

 Al Fattan Currency House, DIFC